daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Misdirect Blame (2+ Intellect points):** Using your clever words and knowledge of others, you can attempt to alter the narrative so that a target of up to level 3 within short range becomes uncertain of its conviction in one simple area, such as their conviction that you just stole a fruit from their stand or their belief that they've never met you before.
 This effect usually lasts only for the period of time you spend speaking, and perhaps up to a minute longer, before the target realizes its error.
 In addition to the normal options for using Effort, you can choose to use Effort to increase the target level that can be affected.
 Afterward, all your tasks to persuade or otherwise socially interact with the target are hindered.
 Action.

+**Mist Cloud (1+ Intellect points):** You create an area of mist an immediate distance across.
+The cloud lingers for about a minute unless conditions (such as wind or freezing temperatures) dictate otherwise.
+In addition to the normal options for using Effort, you can choose to use Effort to increase the area (one level of Effort to fill a short area, two to fill a long area, or three to fill a very long area).
+Action.

 **Mobile Fighter (3 Speed points):** As part of your attack, you can leap on or over obstacles, swing from ropes, run along narrow surfaces, or otherwise move around the battlefield at your normal speed as if such tasks were routine (difficulty 0).
 You can't use this ability if your Speed Effort costs are reduced from wearing armor.
 Enabler.

 **Moderate Wish:** At your request, the magic ally from your Bound Magic Creature ability can spend its action casting a moderate spell on you.
 Afterward, it must retreat to its bound object to rest for at least one hour.
 The effects it can produce include the following.
 Action to initiate.